Natural Home Remedies For Acne Scars

 is a skin disease characterized by pimples on the face, chest, and spine.
-It occurs when skin's pores become clogged
+It occurs when the skin's pores become clogged

 The medical term for common acne, acne vulgaris, is the most frequent skin disorder.
 Almost 85 percent of individuals develop acne a while between the ages of 12 and 25 years old.
-As much as 20 percent of women develop acne.
+As many as 20 percent of women develop acne.
 It's also found in certain newborns.

 The glands lie just under the surface of your skin.
 They produce sebum, an oily secretion which hydrates skin and helps to keep the flexibility of their hair.
-These glands in which they are located, and the hair follicles are called follicles.
+These glands in which they are located and the hair follicles are called follicles.
 These follicles open to the skin through pores which permit the sebum to attain skin along with the hair shaft.
 In certain scenarios, excessive sebum is excreted by the glands and it can't be removed in the pores economically.
-It happens at puberty when amounts of the androgen hormones trigger overproduction of sebum.
+It happens at puberty when amounts of the androgen hormones trigger the overproduction of sebum.
 Additionally, cells are shed and start to clump together.
-The extra sebum combines with all the dead cells and creates a plug in, or comedo (also known as comedones), which blocks the pore, which isn't ordinarily seen.
+The extra sebum combines with all the dead cells and creates a plugin, or comedo (also known as comedones), which blocks the pore, which isn't ordinarily seen.
 After the follicle starts to bulge and appear as a bulge that was whitish under the epidermis, it's called a whitehead.
 The surface of the plug if the comedo opens up, and it's known as a blackhead.

 The bacteria produce chemicals and enzymes which cause inflammation.
 Pimples are the end result of infected blackheads or whiteheads that rupture, releasing sebum, bacteria, dead skin, and white blood cells on the surrounding cells.
-Inflamed pimples close to the skin's surface are known as papules; they're raised and red, and might be rather tender to the touch.
+Inflamed pimples close to the skin's surface are known as papules; they're raised and red and might be rather tender to the touch.
 The papules may become full of pus, and are subsequently called pustules.
 If the follicle continues to expand instead of rupture, it creates a closed sac, called a cyst, which may be considered a lump under the skin.
 Big hard swellings deep within the skin are known as nodules.
 The two nodules and cysts can lead to pain and discoloration.

 Many alternative practitioners assert that acne Is often associated with a condition of toxicity in the intestines or liver.
 This could possibly be a result of the presence of bacteria like Clostridia spp.